logo

 Conclusion

-Digging depth is not just a number, it’s a performance boundary that defines what an excavator can achieve on-site.
+Digging depth is not just a number, it's a performance boundary that defines what an excavator can achieve on-site.
 Evaluating it goes far beyond brochures.
-Contractors need to consider geometry, hydraulics, attachments, site conditions, and real-world machine condition.
+Contractors need to consider geometry, hydraulics, attachments, site conditions, safety limiters, and real-world machine condition.

-When browsing machines on makana.com, use certified inspection reports or book a virtual tour to ensure that the machine's configuration and condition meet your digging depth requirements, saving you both time and costly missteps.
+When browsing machines on Makana, use certified inspection reports or book a virtual tour to ensure that the machine's configuration and condition meet your digging depth requirements, saving you both time and costly missteps.

 Related news